jpmhouston/Batch-Clipboard/README.md

 workflow scripts to also sign, notarize, upload, etc).

-The project file is still named Maccy.xcodeproj (as inherited from our fork parent), open that in Xcode and choose the build scheme "Cleepp" (the app's code name), and then Project Menu > Run (ie. build and run).
+The project file is still named Maccy.xcodeproj (as inherited from our fork parent), open that in Xcode and choose the build scheme "Batch Clipboard", and then Project Menu > Run (ie. build and run).
 This will build and launch an unsigned build of the app.
 Find "Batch Clipboard.app" among the build products (in Products group within Xcode's sidebar) and copy to your Applications is you like, but there may be